joakim/entofu/README.md

 <sup>I) Ratio between the number of bits in the output and the number of bits in the input, showing inflation in size (lower is better).</sup>\
 <sup>II) The inverse ratio, showing the size efficiency as a percentage (higher is better).</sup>\
-<sup>III) Ratio between the number of bits per byte of input and the number of bits per UTF-8 character of output, measuring the relative difference in length (lower is better).</sup>\
+<sup>III) Ratio between the number of bits per byte of input (8) and the number of data bits per UTF-8 code point of output, measuring the relative difference in length (lower is better).</sup>\
 <sup>IV) The inverse ratio, illustrating the length efficiency as a percentage (higher is better).</sup>

 Entofu falls between Base16 and Base32 in size efficiency, while only a fraction of the length.